product-school/coding-for-managers/review-1/exercises.md

 Let's make 2 other `<div></div>`.
 The first will wrap both Skills and Passion section and the second one  will only wrap our Skills section.
 Give the first div a class of `skills-interests-container` and the second one a class of `skills`

 Inside that:
-- create a title: "My Skills" with a class of `skills_title`
+- create a title: "My Skills" with a class of `skills-title`
-- create a list of your skills with a class of `skills_list`
+- create a list of your skills with a class of `skills-list`

 **Hints:**
 Use `<h3></h3>` for your title